 As a megaphone for Maryland, MPT partners with selected state agencies to help them deliver the messages important to their missions.
 With the Maryland Department of Natural Resources, we produce and deliver the Outdoors Maryland series (since 1988).
 Partnering with the Department of Agriculture, we cover Maryland's No. 1 industry via the popular series Maryland Farm & Harvest (since 2013).
-More recently, MPT teamed up with the Department of Health to tackle the opioid addiction issue through the landmark production Breaking Heroin's Grip: Road to Recovery (aired by nearly 40 separate radio and TV stations in the mid-Atlantic region) and, this year, a full slate of programming to support the governor's call for action on the opioid crisis.
+More recently, MPT teamed up with the Department of Health to tackle the opioid addiction issue through the landmark production Breaking Heroin's Grip: Road to Recovery (aired by nearly 40 separate radio and TV stations in the mid-Atlantic region) and, over the last two years, through a full slate of programming to support the governor's call for action on the opioid crisis.
+And just last weekend, amid our third annual Addiction & Recovery Week block of programming, MPT broadcast Fighting Opioids Today: Maryland Communities, a documentary we presented in close collaboration with the Opioid Operational Command Center and the Maryland Department of Health's Behavioral Health Administration.